kennysmithed/oels2020/oels_practical_wk6.md

 Each production trial consists of three steps: display the object, then display the object plus two labels and have the participant select a label, then have the participant confirm their label choice with a further click (which serves to centre their cursor, to prevent them mashing through the experiment too fast by clicking continually on one side).

+(NB.
+Ferdinand et al. have a 4th stage at the end of each production trial where you then see the object plus the selected label for 2 further seconds - I have not included that in the code here, I don't think it's crucial and I couldn't make it look nice in jsPsych without making everything else much more complicated!).

 This should all sound familiar from the self-paced reading experiment, and we are going to handle it in the same way, by using nested timelines - the only difference is that each trial in the nested timeline in the self-paced reading experiment was essentially the same (see a word, press space) whereas here the component trials differ a little more.